2014 WBPF World Championship

 This championship was preceded by 2013 WBPF World Championship held in Budaors, Hungary and succeeded by 2015 WBPF World Championship held in Bangkok, Thailand.

 Host announcement

-On 17 August 2014 World Bodybuilding and Physique Sports Federation (WBPF) made an official announcement on their website that 6th WBPF World Championship will be held in Mumbai, India, from 5 December – 10 December 2014.
+On 17 August 2014 World Bodybuilding and Physique Sports Federation (WBPF) made an official announcement on their website that 6th WBPF World Championship will be held in Mumbai, India, from 5–10 December 2014.

 Datuk Paul Chua, Secretary General of WBPF confirmed this decision after inspection meeting with Indian government and sports officials.

 Nations participants

 More than 300 contestants from 33 countries participated in 6th edition of the championship.
 There were competitors from all continents except North America.

 21.6% of all contestants were women.

 Official results

 Organizator of the championship, Indian Bodybuilding Federation (IBBF) has published official results in January 2015.

 Overall winners

 Individual overall winner is Peter Molnar of Hungary who won gold medal in Bodybuilding (100 kg) category.
 Team overall winner in both, men's and women's competition is national team of Thailand who won 8 gold, 5 silver and 5 bronze medals, the most among participants.